 Learn more about the Specification Manager

 The Specification Manager

 StateMachine Diagram

-Getting to know the StateMachine Diagram

-Introducing the StateMachine Diagram

 The StateMachine diagram is one of the Unified Modeling Language (UML) Behavioral diagrams that can be used to model the important phases in the lifetime of an element.
 It is often thought of as a diagram for technical uses but it has equal applicability for non technical audiences.
 The StateMachine is defined for a selected entity in the system and a perspective is defined that will be modeled by the States and other elements and connectors in the diagram.